advanced-security/github-sbom-toolkit/README.md

 Standard & secondary rate limits trigger an automatic retry (up to 2 times).

-You can tune concurrency and increase the delay to reduce the chance of hitting rate limits.
+You can tune concurrency and increase the various delays to reduce the chance of hitting rate limits, if you find that you have hit rate limits.

 Each time a secondary rate limit is hit, the delay between fetching SBOMs is increased by 10%, to provide a way to adaptively respond to that rate limit.